-Choose the advertising methods according to your budget, paid advertising on Tmall Global can be a pricy option.
+Choose the advertising methods according to your budget, paid advertising on Tmall Global can be a pricey option.

 - Keyword ads display on the search results page – Zhitongche enables the keyword ad on Tmall.
 How does it work?
-Similarly to google ads: When users enter a keyword in Tmall search bar, Ads will be display in the search results page, how high they appear there depends on bidding.
+Similar to google ads: When users enter a keyword in the Tmall search bar, Ads will be displayed on the search results page, how high they appear there depends on bidding.

-- Banner ads show up in the most visible place on the top of the home page and are some the priciest types of Tmall Ads but it also reaches to a wider range of customers.
+- Banner ads show up in the most visible place on the top of the home page and are some of the priciest types of Tmall Ads, but it also reaches a wider range of customers.
 Banner Ads can be displayed with pictures, videos, and links to your product page or store.

-- Juhuasuan聚划算 is an integrated section displaying on the homepage of Tmall.
-Provided discount is available with limited-time which attract users to purchase fast, or functions as flash sale linking users to land on the specific product page.
+- Juhuasuan聚划算 is an integrated section displayed on the homepage of Tmall.
+Provided discount is available for a limited time which attracts users to purchase fast, or functions as a flash sale linking users to land on the specific product page.

-- Tmall “SEO” is significant enough for brand to put ressources in.
-Tmall “SEO”, is the art of having your products to “rank” high on Tmall search request.
-To rank higher in product searching you’ll need rich and relevant product description, quality pictures, a good conversion rate, a low product return rate, etc. The more you sell, the more positive reviews you get, the more visibility the Tmall algorithem will give you.
+- Tmall “SEO” is significant enough for a brand to put resources in.
+Tmall “SEO”, is the art of having your products “rank” high on Tmall search requests.
+To rank higher in product searching you’ll need rich and relevant product descriptions, quality pictures, a good conversion rate, a low product return rate, etc. The more you sell, the more positive reviews you get, and the more visibility the Tmall algorithm will give you.

-2. Driving external traffic to your Tmall store
+2. Driving external traffic to your Tmall Global Flagship store

 Off-site marketing when selling on Tmall or Tmall Global is not only a necessity to acquire more visitors to your store at a lower cost but also to improve your conversion rate.
 The more positive content available on your brand online, the higher the chances are that visitors will convert with you rather than the competition.